city

 • A good employment contract will comply with all applicable employment laws.
 This can help avoid expensive, time-consuming, and distracting federal and state investigations into your company’s employment practices.

-All of the foregoing benefits of a well-drafted employment contract can help enhance your company’s reputation with both potential clients and with potential employees who might otherwise seek employment with your competitors.
+All of the foregoing benefits of a well-drafted employment contract can help enhance your company’s reputation with both potential business clients and with potential employees who might otherwise seek employment with your competitors.

 Employment contracts, like many other contracts, seem to be written in a strange language known as “legalese.”
 Generally speaking, lawyers draft contracts in legal jargon not to confuse you, but because these terms are just as necessary as engineering terms are to building specifications.
 The problem is that you might not understand them, or their implications, without legal advice.